bin3xish477/pythonforcybersecurity/README.md

     write some code here
     ```

 **Note**: there are other operators but they will not be mentioned here.
-For
+For more operators, visit this [link](https://www.tutorialspoint.com/python/python_basic_operators.htm).

 # User Input
 User input is important if your program relies on external data that a user may need to provide.
 To retrieve data from a user while program run-time, we use the keyword *input*.